bifravst/bifravst/docs/app/GettingStarted.rst

     export EXTEND_ESLINT=true

-Remember to allow the changed file:
+Run the following command to allow the changed file:

 .. code-block:: bash